satyammishra82/Dictionary-Web-App/README.md

-Sure, let's break down the details of the Dictionary Web App project that uses HTML, CSS, and PHP to provide users with an efficient and user-friendly experience.

 ## Overview

 The Dictionary Web App is a web-based application designed to provide users with definitions of words.
 The app is developed using HTML for structure, CSS for styling, and PHP for server-side logic.
 The primary goal is to create an intuitive, responsive, and efficient platform for users to search for and view word definitions.